 Other ways to say: Stand up for yourself, get ready to fight

-Fun Fact/Origin: From the act of pulling a sword out before battle.
+Fun Fact/Origin: Comes from the act of pulling out a sword before battle.

 Meaning: To stop fighting or arguing.